IatrouNick/reqnroll.stepreport/README.md

 # ```bash

-# dotnet tool install --global reqnroll.stepreport
+# dotnet tool install -g stepreport.cli

 🚀 Usage
 Run this command inside your Reqnroll project or point it to the folder: